-D10 Yes No D10 Does an open admission policy, if reported, apply to X
+D10 Yes No

+D10 Does an open admission policy, if repo orted, apply to V

+transfer students? ^

-D11 Describe additional requirements for transfer admission, if applicable: some programs have additional requirements; please check with your desired program of study for specific details.
-See http://www.asu.edu/programs/ for major specific admission information.
+D11 Describe additional requirements for transfer admission: Some colleges and schools have higher requirements for admission to their majors.
+See http://asu.edu/programs for detailed admission information for program of study.